 Auditions are required for all School of Music applicants, except composition applicants who must submit scores and may choose to audition if interested in studying privately on a major instrument or voice.
 There are pre-screening audition requirements for undergraduate percussion, B.M. in Sound Recording Technology, M.M. in Composition, and M.M. in Conducting applicants.

-To schedule an audition or interview, please submit the Audition Request Form.
-Auditions may be scheduled after September 1.
+To schedule an audition or interview, please submit the Audition Request Form (available September 1).

 When to Audition

 It is in the applicant's best interest to choose an early audition date.
 Space in each studio and degree program is limited and admission becomes more competitive as the admission season progresses.

 - On-campus auditions -- On-campus auditions are strongly recommended and include personal meetings with faculty and information sessions with the dean, director of music admission, and a financial aid representative.
 On-campus auditions are required for B.M. in Composition, B.M. in Sound Recording Technology, undergraduate percussion, and all graduate applicants.
 Applicants who audition on campus will receive their audition time during registration on the morning of the audition day.

 - Regional audition sites -- Auditions conducted at regional audition sites are video-recorded and brought back for review by the School of Music faculty.
 Regional auditions are not available for B.M. in Composition, B.M. in Sound Recording Technology, undergraduate percussion, and graduate applicants.
 Applicants who audition at a regional site will receive their audition time one week in advance.

 - Video Recording -- Video recorded submissions should be submitted online through the Audition Preparation Form.
 Applicants are discouraged from submitting DVD's.
 This process will be outlined further after submission of the Audition Request Form.
 Video recorded submissions must be received by February 1.
 Audio recordings and compact discs (CD's) are not accepted.